A parent’s guide to opening a bank account for a minor online

 Joint bank account basics

-You can open joint checking accounts and joint savings accounts.
 Both account types may be insured to keep your child’s money safe.
 You can check if the financial institution you’re working with is either FDIC-insured if it's a bank or NCUA-insured if it’s a credit union.

-In any case, your child can use the account just like a normal bank account.
+Your child can use the account just like a normal bank account.
 They can get a debit card, make transfers and withdrawals, and access online banking.
 As the parent, you can monitor activity on the account, make deposits and withdrawals, and more.

 To open a kid’s bank account, parents or legal guardians can take the following steps:

-1. Decide on an account type.
+1. Decide on an account type

 There are a few options when it comes to the type of account you want to open.
 The main options for joint accounts include:

-2. Decide on a bank or financial institution.
+2. Decide on a bank or financial institution

 Next, think about where you want to open the account.
-Some parents might prefer to use their own existing bank for simplicity, while others might want to seek out another option that might be ideal for their children.
+Some parents might prefer to use their own existing bank for simplicity, while others might want to seek out another option that might be ideal for their kids.
 Here are some factors to consider:

-Physical branches: Do you want your child to have access to physical bank branches?
+Physical branches.
+Do you want your child to have access to physical bank branches?
 These days, most banking activities can be handled online or through an ATM.
 However, some parents prefer their children to have a more traditional banking experience.

-Fees: Keep an eye on the costs of opening a joint account.
+Fees.
+Keep an eye on the costs of opening a joint account.
 Many banks have monthly service fees, as well as standard overdraft fees, ATM fees, etc.

-Kid-friendly features: Does the financial institution have features that are designed specifically for children or teens?
+Kid-friendly features.
+Does the financial institution have features that are designed specifically for children or teens?
 Are there financial education resources?
 Is the banking app accessible for your child?
 Also, consider your child’s age.
 A teen checking account may have different features from an account designed for younger kids, for example.

-3. Gather the required information and documents.
+3. Gather the required information and documents

 Now it’s time to prepare the necessary information and documents to actually open an account.
 In most cases, this will include:

-• Your name and your child’s name
+Your name and your child’s name

-• Your full address (and potentially proof of address, like a recent utility bill)
+Your full address (and potentially proof of address, like a recent utility bill)

-• Your date of birth and your child’s date of birth
+Your date of birth and your child’s date of birth

-• Your Social Security number (SSN) and your child’s SSN or birth certificate
+Your Social Security number (SSN) and your child’s SSN or birth certificate

-• Your valid government-issued photo ID (driver’s license, passport, etc.)
+Your valid government-issued photo ID (driver’s license, passport, etc.)

 Some financial institutions may have additional requirements, but the items on the list above will almost always be required.

-4. Open a joint account.
+4. Open a joint account

 Next, simply follow the instructions to open the account.
 This can typically be done online, or in person, if you choose to use a traditional bank or credit union.